guettli/git-tips/README.md

 CLI tools can help:

 - GitHub: `gh pr view --json baseRefName --jq .baseRefName`
-- GitLab: `glab mr view --output json | jq -r .target_branch`
+- GitLab: `glab mr view --output json | jq -r .target_branch` - Codeberg: `berg --output json --non-interactive pull list --state open | jq -r --arg branch "$(git branch --show-current)" '[.[] |
-- Codeberg/Forgejo/Gitea: ...
+select(.head.ref == $branch)][0].base.ref'`

 ## Merge PR base branch into current branch

 [`scripts/git-merge-pr-base.sh`](scripts/git-merge-pr-base.sh)

 Git itself does not know "this branch was originally created from that branch".
-But GitHub knows the base branch of the current pull request.
+But GitHub, GitLab, and Codeberg know the base branch of the current PR/MR.

-This script uses `gh pr view` to resolve that base branch, fetches it, then merges it into your current branch.
+This script autodetects the hosting provider from the URL of the current branch remote, uses `gh`, `glab`, or `berg` to resolve that base branch, fetches it, then merges it into your current branch.

 That is useful if you want to refresh your branch with the latest changes from the branch your PR targets, without typing `main` or another branch name.